Windows Defender vs. CrowdStrike Falcon: Enterprise Endpoint Protection Compared

 Verdict

-For Microsoft-only environments already on E5 licensing, Defender for Endpoint is compelling and economical.
-CrowdStrike wins on threat intelligence depth, cross-platform coverage, and speed of novel technique detection.
-The right answer depends heavily on your environment composition, your SOC's investigation workflows, and your appetite for third-party agent risk after July 2024.
+For Microsoft-centred environments already on E5 licensing, Defender for Endpoint is compelling and often easier to operate.
+CrowdStrike remains strong where investigation depth, cross-platform coverage, and specialist SOC workflows matter more than licensing consolidation.
+The right answer depends on estate mix, analyst workflow, support model, and appetite for third-party endpoint agent risk.

 Related Reading